moonmaster9000/couch_photo/README.markdown

 i.save
 ```

-Now you can access your image's XMP metadata by calling `i.metadata`.
+Now you can access your image's XMP metadata as a hash by calling `i.xmp_metadata`.

 ## Adding extra properties to your variations

 Perhaps you'd like to add some extra properties that you can save for each of your image variations, like "alt" text, or captions.
-You can do so by using the `properties` method inside of your `variations` block definition:
+Simply use the `metadata` hash on your variations.

+For example, given the following definition:

 ```ruby
 class Image < CouchRest::Model::Base